 Recently my wife Carol and I had a good time visiting our children, grandchildren, and friends.
 As we left to return to our home in the West Nile of Uganda it was very hard to say good bye to them again.
 We love our family and it is always very difficult to leave them and Texas USA!
 How is it my wife and I could leave them ,sell our things, and make our move to the West Nile?

 It is because of a Universal principle: Only a greater/stronger love can replace another love.

-Jesus says, “As the Father (God) has sent me so I send you” (John 20:21) and “All authority has been given to me, THEREFORE GO and make disciples of ME of all nations baptizing them in the NAME of the Father, Son, and Holy Spirit teaching them to observe all I have commanded you and behold I will always be with you” (Matt.
+Jesus says, “As the Father (Jehovah) has sent me so I send you” (John 20:21) and “All authority has been given to me, THEREFORE GO and make disciples of ME of all nations baptizing them in the NAME of the Father, Son, and Holy Spirit teaching them to observe all I have commanded you and behold I will always be with you” (Matt.
 28:18-20.
-See also Mark 16:15, Luke 24:46-49, Acts 1:8)… “If you love me (Isa) you will keep my commands (John 14:15) and “they are not a burden” (1 John 5:3).
-In Surah 21:91 Isa is to be a “sign to all peoples” not just the Jews during His time on earth.
+See also Mark 16:15, Luke 24:46-49, Acts 1:8)… “If you love me (Jesus) you will keep my commands (John 14:15) and “they are not a burden” (1 John 5:3).
+In the Quran Surah 21:91 Isa is to be a “sign to all peoples” not just the Jews during His time on earth.

 My wife and I now live in the Afoji Moyo West Nile of Uganda moved by my greater love and obedience of Messiah Jesus and love for you.
 Surah 5:82 states that men like me are “nearest in affection to Muslims these who say ‘We are Christians’ because among these are men devoted to learning and men who have renounced the world and are not arrogant”.
 My constant prayer to my Lord and Savior Jesus is that I can show the love of Jesus to you through my words and actions and in a way which brings honor to Jesus and draws you to put entire trust the Lord Jesus Christ alone for your salvation.